hekel/chatterino-stuffs/README.md

 ![settings dialog](native-qt/previews/settings-4.webp)

 ### Y Tho?
+Well, apart from wanting Chatterino to homogeneously blend-in with the rest of my desktop and have a uniform appearance;
 Some QT Styles like the [Kvantum](https://github.com/tsujan/Kvantum) theming engine or [Lightly](https://github.com/Luwx/Lightly) support transparent windows.
-This allows us to use [transparency in Chatterino themes](/Themes).
+This allows us to easilly use [transparency in Chatterino themes](/Themes).

 ![main window themed](Themes/previews/nord-dark.webp)